• Share this on:

 To become more environmentally friendly/aware, you must first identify the specific environmental impact of your company.
 One of the most common mistakes in this process is to focus only on your processing operations.
 For a complete environmental assessment in the fruit, vegetable and nut processing sector, you should identify the total environment impact of your supply chain.
 In practice, this means identifying the impact related to:

-• Sourcing of raw materials (agricultural practices)
+• Sourcing of raw materials (agricultural practices);

-• Ingredients
+• Ingredients;

-• Packaging materials
+• Packaging materials;

-• Processing operations
+• Processing operations;

-• Local and international levels
+• Local and international levels.

 Environmental impact cannot be generalised for the entire fruit, vegetable and nut processing industry.
 For example, it is often assumed that along the supply chain in this sector, agriculture contributes the most to greenhouse gas (GHG) emissions.
 This claim may be relevant for the intensive use of mineral fertilisers, but in many developing countries fruit and nuts are grown almost without any fertilisers or irrigation.
-Also, some products are sourced from untamed nature where agriculture is not part of the supply chain.

 Agricultural practices

 Intensive agricultural operations can harm the environment through fertilisation, irrigation, machinery and plant protection chemicals.
 In addition to these main factors, organic waste is often burned directly in the fields, polluting the air.
 This organic waste includes branches cut by pruning, husks from nuts, removed weed or inedible parts of fruits or vegetables.
+According to FAO data, the largest equivalent carbon dioxide emissions from burning crop residues are released in China (6,600 kilotons), followed by the United States, France and Italy.

 As the next step, you can identify water consumption through irrigation practices.
 Intensive irrigation can lead to water scarcity, putting production at risk.
 Last, you can estimate the frequency and quantity of pesticide applications.
 If not used or discarded properly, pesticides easily contaminate the air, soil and water.
 Also, they can harm biodiversity by killing other animals instead of only pests (bees, birds, worms, etc.).